rebelsky/sams-assorted-musings-reflections/mom.md

 Mom was also an incurable optimist.
 She assumed the best in everyone.
 (Well, almost everyone; I'm not sure she assumed the best in John Silber.)
-Even I would have thought someone was taking advantage of her, or approaching a situation with less-than-good intentions, she would tell me that I just didn't understand.
+Even when I would have thought someone was taking advantage of her, or approaching a situation with less-than-good intentions, she would tell me that I just didn't understand.
 She was also convinced that she could make a difference in the world, which strikes me as a particular brand of optimism.

 This does not mean that she thought everything was good; she certainly acknowledged lots of problems.
 And she also thought it was important